 Register of Deeds William P. O'Donnell today reminded Norfolk County homeowners about the importance of filing for Homestead protection.

-O’Donnell noted, “If you own a home, and it is your primary residence, you have an automatic homestead exemption of $125,000.
-However, if you file a Declaration of Homestead at the Registry of Deeds, the exemption increases to $500,000.
-The Homestead law provides a homeowner with limited protection against the forced sale of their primary residence to satisfy unsecured debt up to $500,000 if they have filed.
+O'Donnell noted, "If you own a home, and it is your primary residence, one way to protect it is to file a Homestead.
+The Homestead law provides a homeowner with limited protection against the forced sale of their primary residence to satisfy unsecured debt up to $500,000.
 This is especially important when you consider that for most of us, a home is our most valuable asset.
-Consumers should take steps to protect that asset.”
+Consumers should take steps to protect that asset."

-Another feature of the Homestead law is the allowance for the filing of an Elderly Homestead Declaration, which defines an elder as a person who is 62 years of age or older and provides protection of $500,000 for each qualified person.
+Another feature of the Homestead law is the allowance for a filing of an Elderly Homestead application, which defines an elder as a person who is 62 years of age or older.
+This protection can be increased if the elderly couple are each 62 years of age or older and file jointly.

-Declarations of Homestead are recorded at the Registry of Deeds for a state imposed fee of $36.00.
-Additional information about the Homestead law, and the forms are available at no cost by going to the Registry’s website at www.norfolkdeeds.org.
+Homestead documents are recorded at the Registry of Deeds for a state imposed fee of $36.00.
+Additional information about the Homestead law, and free applications are available by going to the Registry's website at www.norfolkdeeds.org.

 Register O'Donnell concluded, "I want to reiterate that a Homestead provides limited protection against the forced sale of a homeowner's primary residence to satisfy unsecured debt up to $500,000.
 While the debt is still owed, homeowners can have peace of mind knowing that with a Homestead recorded at the Registry of Deeds, their primary residence cannot be forcibly sold to satisfy most debts.
 If you have any questions about a Homestead, please contact our Customer Service Center at 781-461-6101, Monday through Friday between the hours of 8:30AM-4:30PM.
 Our trained staff are more than willing to answer any questions you may have."